 - Students must successfully pass all requirements of the course.
 This includes completing all required observation and teaching practice hours for the Educational Placement I & II modules. - 2.
 The Court of Examiners will meet at the end of the academic year to moderate marks obtained by students in that year. - 3.
 There is no compensation between modules.
 This means that each module and module component must be passed independently (i.e. receive a mark of 40% or higher).
 The pass mark for the degree, and for each module component is 40%. - 4.
-If a student fails a module and/or module component, i.e. with a mark of 39% or lower in the annual examinations, a supplemental (i.e. repeat) of the assignment must be taken at the next available exam session. - 5.
-If a student fails an assessment component of a module (i.e. under 29% or below, unless specified otherwise) in the supplemental exams, irrespective of whether or not the module overall has been passed, all assessment components of the module must be retaken at the next available sitting, unless specified otherwise. - 6.
-Students are required/permitted to only take supplemental assignment(s) in assessment component(s) that are failed or not submitted, unless specified otherwise. - 7.
-Any assessment component in which a student supplements because of a fail, (except for educational placement) will be considered a second attempt, and will be capped at 40%, even where a higher mark was warranted.
+If a student fails a module and/or module component, i.e. with a mark of 39% or lower in the annual examinations, a re-assessment(i.e. repeat) of the assignment must be taken at the next available exam session. - 5.
+If a student fails an assessment component of a module (i.e. under 29% or below, unless specified otherwise) in the re-assessment exams, irrespective of whether or not the module overall has been passed, all assessment components of the module must be retaken at the next available sitting, unless specified otherwise. - Students are required/permitted to only take re-assessment assignment(s) in assessment component(s) that are failed or not submitted, unless specified otherwise. - Assessment component(s) in which a student supplements due to a failing mark, (except for educational placement) will be considered a second attempt.
+20% of the marks awarded will be deducted from the marks earned for the piece of work.